CONTRIBUTORS & WORKS |

 |

-Donna Kaulkin is the author of a novel, Brenda Corrigan Went Downtown, and has written plays, a musical and poetry.
-Since the onset of Covid-19, she has taken numerous Zoom writing workshops, developing a memoir and stories.
-She is a free-lance writer and editor, specializing in aviation and the arts, and was a managing editor at U.S. Pharmacopoeia and an editorial director at McGraw-Hill Aviation.
-She has a BA in English from Georgetown University (1977) and served as president of the American News Women’s Club from 1999 to 2000.
+Donna Kaulkin is the author of a novel, Brenda Corrigan Went Downtown.
+She has written stories, plays, a musical and poetry and is developing a memoir.
+A Georgetown University graduate, Donna currently is a free-lance writer specializing in aviation.
+She formerly was managing editor of U.S. Pharmacopoeia consumer publications and an editorial director in McGraw-Hill’s aviation group.
+In 1999 and 2000, she served as president of the American News Women’s Club.

 Mike Lambert is a long-time resident of San Francisco and led the effort to start Vistas & Byways in the fall of 2015.
 In an earlier life, he worked in the telecommunications industry for 35 years and taught at San Francisco State University’s College of Business for 15 years.
 He refutes the adage about old dogs and new tricks.
 He took up creative writing as a hobby at age 75.
 He recently self-published two novels and a collection of his short stories.
 His main fictional character is Jessica Jones, a single working girl in contemporary San Francisco.
 See his Author page at Amazon under the name of M. L. Lambert for more details.